 Thieves must give back what they stole:

-Though not an exhaustive listing, we have seen the following truths, about repentance, cited in the Bible:
+Though not an exhaustive listing, we have seen the following truths showing the meaning of repent, as taught in the Bible:

 A Summarizing List